 WordPress is also an intuitive content management system - but it has more of a learning curve than Squarespace.
 Even if you don’t know how to code, you can buy one of the thousands of beautiful WordPress themes and modify it as you like, but it definitely takes some time to learn how to navigate and modify components in your theme.

 Squarespace is an easy to use website builder designed for the non-techies in mind, but if you’re no stranger to website creation, you might actually prefer exploring and learning the nuances of WordPress.

-Squarespace is often praised for their beautiful library of stylish and modern website templates.
+Squarespace is often praised for its beautiful library of stylish and modern website templates.
 These templates are fully responsive and can be further designed with custom CSS.

-Their trove of templates include categories like creative services, food & drink, entertainment, health, non-profit, wedding, and plenty more to fit the style of any industry.
+A solid selection of Squarespace templates include categories like creative services, food & drink, entertainment, health, non-profit, wedding, and plenty more to fit the style of any industry.
 The builder offers 58 website templates and 9 online store templates.

 Choices for WordPress themes are simply endless, with thousands of free and paid themes on the market.
 As already mentioned, however, it can take some time to learn how to navigate the theme for further modification and customizing.

 If you’re only looking to get a blog or simple portfolio site off the ground, stick with their basic plan.
-To get full access to the Developer platform for deeper integrations and customization, go with the Business plan, which is more geared towards web-stores.
+To get full access to the Developer platform for deeper integrations and customization, go with the Business plan, which is more geared towards web-stores as well.

 Squarespace vs WordPress: Conclusion

 Overall, Squarespace is a simpler option than WordPress, offering streamlined plans and easy to edit, beautiful templates.
 But WordPress wins against Squarespace when it comes to pricing.
 It has a free plan, two very cheap plans, and also can be downloaded as open-source software.